tylerandrewscott/hiwassee/README.md

 ### Replicating the project
 1. run code/resilience_concept_coding.R to measure resilience emphases in budget documents.
-2. run code/CountyRatings_Resilience.do to regress deal ratings as function of resilience emphasis and other covariates
+2. run code/generate_count_demovars.R to create dataset of county covariates
-3. run code/CountyRatings_Resilience.do to regress county credit ratings on resilience emphasis and other covariates.
+3. run code/aggregate_inputs.R to generate panel dataset for regression analysis
+4. run code/regress_ratings_resilience.R to perform the regression analysis Tables and figures found in the paper are automatically generated by these scripts.

 ## Help